LeonHeidelbach/trailblazer.nvim/README.md

 | `chron_asc` | Trail mark stacks are cycled through in chronological ascending order depending on their creation time.                         |
 | `chron_dsc` | Trail mark stacks are cycled through in chronological descending order depending on their creation time.                        |

+### Trail Mark Sessions

+Trail mark sessions allow you to save and restore your trail mark stacks and current mode configuration.
+You can either save a session in TrailBlazer's default session directory which is located within Neovim's `data` directory or with a given name in any directory you like and restore it from there.
+You can find out where Neovim's `data` directory is located on your machine by calling `:echo stdpath('data')` from the commandline.
+If you run `:TrailBlazerSaveSession` without any arguments, the current session will be saved in the default session directory and running `:TrailBlazerLoadSession` without any arguments will load this session from the default session directory.
+All sessions in the default session directory are automatically associtated with the current working directory.
+This means that if you change your working directory and run `:TrailBlazerLoadSession` without any arguments again, the corresponding session for the new working directory will be loaded.
+If you pass either a directory or file name to `:TrailBlazerSaveSession` or `:TrailBlazerLoadSession`, the session will be saved into or loaded from the given directory or file.
+Note that you have to append any file extension (e.g. ".tbsv") to the file name argument when saving a session.
+Otherwise TrailBlazer will create a directory with the given name and save the session file under the hashed path of the current working directory.
+Passing a directory name to `:TrailBlazerLoadSession` will cause TrailBlazer to search for a session file which matches the name of the hashed path of the current working directory.

+With trail mark sessions you can enable the following options in your configuration:

+* `auto_save_trailblazer_state_on_exit = false`
+* `auto_load_trailblazer_state_on_enter = false` (experimental)

+If you set `auto_save_trailblazer_state_on_exit` to `true`, TrailBlazer will automatically save the current session when you exit Neovim, but only if you have previously loaded or saved a session.
+If you set `auto_load_trailblazer_state_on_enter` to `true`, TrailBlazer will automatically load the session which matches the current working directory when you enter Neovim, but only if you have a session saved for the current working directory.

 ### Trail mark selection modes